 If you can’t visit the tropics, try growing your own citrus trees in containers!
-Dwarf citrus varieties grow year-round.
+Dwarf citrus varieties will grow year-round if kept in the right conditions.
 They all bear edible fruit and have glossy, evergreen leaves and delicious-smelling flowers.
 (The scent is heavenly!)
 Learn how to care for your indoor citrus trees.

 There are many kinds of citrus that work well as container plants.
-Here are a few of the more popular ones:
+Even northern gardeners should consider giving them a shot.
+Here’s a look at a few of the most popular ones!

 Varieties of Dwarf Citrus to Try